Skantz/formal-methods/README.md

 # formal-methods
 KTH Royal Institute of Technology DD2452

 Formal methods.
-Assignments.

-tabsxxx.c : frama-c exercises.
+This repository contains exercises in Frama-C and NuSMV.